 Chickens have a great usefulness to humans.
 Chickens can be kept as pets, for breeding, egg laying and a food product.
 There are many different breeds that come in a variety of colors.
 They are commonly farmed all over the world.

 Roosters make a very loud crowing sound usually very early in the morning but they can crow anytime of the day.
 Their loud shrill is a territorial sign to other roosters.
 They can also be quite aggressive birds.
-Hens lay eggs that range in colour from white to pale brown and other pale colours depending on the breed.
+Hens lay eggs that range in color from white to pale brown and other pale colors depending on the breed.

 Chickens have a varied diet.
 Chickens are omnivores and will feed on small seeds, herbs and leaves, grubs, insects and even small mammals like mice, if they can catch them.
 Domestic chickens are typically fed commercially prepared feed that includes a protein source as well as grains.
 Chickens often scratch at the soil to get at adult insects and larva or seed.
 Chickens have a well-developed gizzard (a part of the stomach that contains tiny stones) that grinds up their food.

 Although chickens are flightless birds, they do have a tendency to attempt flight.
-Chickens do this by runing and flapping their wings.
-Unfortunately, they are not capable of staying air bourne.
+Chickens do this by running and flapping their wings.
+Unfortunately, they are not capable of staying airbourne.
 Chickens sometimes can fly for very short distances such as over fences.
 Chickens will sometimes attempt flight simply to explore their surroundings, however, they will especially fly in an attempt to flee when they perceive danger or pursued by a predator.